roppenheimer/AndroidAPS-alt-Guide/docs/pages/OpenAPS_algorithm_basal.md

     BG - ISF x IOB = eventualBG = targetBG.

-So by constantly reviewing this equation and issuing temporary basal rates (TBRs) we can ensure that there is just enough insulin to bring BG eventually to the preconfigured target.
+By constantly reviewing this equation and issuing temporary basal rates (TBRs) we can ensure that there is just enough insulin to bring BG eventually to the preconfigured target.

 ![](../images/basal_adjustment.png)